Acne is a word that most of us, if not all, are familiar with. We must've had this skin condition at one point.

 A hormone levels test can help you assess if hormonal changes are the root of your acne.

-From the information mentioned thus far in this post, you already know that overproducing sebum contributes to acne.
+From what we know so far, it's undeniable how overproducing sebum contributes to acne.
 If your skin tends to be somewhat oily, keeping all the sebum in check is a must.

 For better skin and overall better health, it is best practice to monitor your diet.
 Keep a diet journal so you can notice if pimples appear every time you consume a particular food or beverage.